How to Conjugate Haitian Creole Verbs by Person

 1. You will learn how to conjugate bay in an upcoming lesson.

-2. The tense marker t ap is actually shorter or contracted version of the words te ap.
-However, native Creole speakers rarely say it this way.
-The tense marker t ap is also pronounced as "tap" in "tapping"
+2. The tense marker t ap is actually a contracted version of the words te ap.
+However, native Creole speakers rarely say te ap.
+The tense marker t ap is pronounced "tap," as in "tapping."

 3. Creole does not use a tense marker for the present tense.
-To show that a verb is referring to the present, don't put a tense marker before it and keep it as it is.
+To show that a verb is referring to the present, do not place a tense marker before it; keep the verb as it is.

 It really is that simple.
 Let us take the Creole sentence Mwen ale (I go) as an example.
 Since the sentence is in the present tense, there is no tense marker before ale.